isi-mube/Cytology-Codex/00_sql/README.md

   </tr>
 </table>

-<p style="text-align:justify">So, as explained in <a href='https://github.com/isi-mube/cytology-codex/tree/main/01_data'>data gathering</a> I had to change my approach and getting my Data from other sources.</p>
+<p style="text-align:justify">The majority of my cases were benign, having only 2 cases of carcinoma.
+Not enough Data to work with.
+So, as explained in <a href='https://github.com/isi-mube/cytology-codex/tree/main/01_data'>data gathering</a> I had to change my approach and get my Data from other sources.</p>